• The University of Western Australia (M304), 35 Stirling Highway,

 Research

 My research is the result of local, national, and international collaborations, and uses a mix of experimental, observational, administrative linked data, and qualitative methods.
-My outputs have been incorporated into public health and social policy in Australia.
+My research has been referenced in public policy, policy advisory documents or working papers, government/public inquiry submissions, and government reports in Australia and abroad; for example

 Expertise related to UN Sustainable Development Goals